HumzahChoudry/barstool-frontend/README.md

 ### A few notes

-* project is only made to work in full screen for a laptop/computer, haven't added code for different screen sizes

 * need to account for overtime, right now it would show up as 5 in NBA but would be fine for baseball, we could extract out the logic that renders each quarter, inning etc for each sport.

 * No team records available so I just hardcoded one in.